-- Security Name.
-Name for SNMP authentication.
-This field is required. - Security Passphrase.
-Password to authenticate the credential.
-This value must contain at least 8 characters.
-This value is required if you use a Security Level that includes authentication. - Authentication Protocol.
-Select an authentication algorithm for the credential.
-Choices are MD5 or SHA.
-The default value is MD5.
-This field is required. - Security Level.
+- Security Level.
 Specifies the combination of security features for the credentials.
 This field is required.
-Choices are: - No Authentication / No Encryption. - o Authentication Only.
-This is the default value. - Authentication and Encryption. - SNMP v3 Engine ID.
+Choices are: - No Authentication / No Encryption. - ° Authentication Only.
+This is the default value. - Authentication and Encryption.

+- SNMP v3 Engine ID.
 The unique engine ID for the SNMP agent you want to communicate with.
 (SNMPv3 authentication and encryption keys are generated based on the associated passwords and the engine ID.)
 This field is optional. - Context Name.
 A context is a mechanism within SNMPv3 (and AgentX) that allows you to use parallel versions of the same MIB objects.
 For example, one version of a MIB might be associated with SNMP Version 2 and another version of the same MIB might be associated with SNMP Version 3.
 For SNMP Version 3, specify the context name in this field.
 This field is optional. - Privacy Protocol.
 The privacy service encryption and decryption algorithm.
-Choices are DES or AES.
-The default value is DES.
-This field is required. - Privacy Protocol Passphrase.
+This field is required.
+Choices are: - DES.
+This is the default value. - o AES-128 - o AES-192 - o AES-256 - AES-256-C. This option is for discovering Cisco devices only. - Privacy Protocol Passphrase.
 Privacy password for the credential.
 This field is optional. - 4.
 Click the [Save] button to save the new SNMP credential. - 5.
 Repeat steps 1-4 for each SNMP-enabled device in your network that you want to monitor with SL1.

-NOTE: When you define a SNMP Credential, SL1 automatically aligns the credential with all organizations of which you are a member.
+NOTE: When you define an SNMP Credential, SL1 automatically aligns the credential with all organizations of which you are a member.